 - commitment to equality of opportunity and widening participation

 excellent interpersonal skills and proven organisational ability

 Appointment to the team of subject specialists does not necessarily guarantee that work will be available in any particular year.
-Moderator allocations have been made for 2016-17 academic year, although applications are welcome for consideration for next academic year or for validation panels, unit reviews or development of assessment materials work.
+Appointments normally take place between October and December.

 Access to HE Moderator application form